-The Midwest Center for Holocaust Education is pleased to announce its 21st annual White Rose Student Essay Contest, open to 8th-12th graders in eastern Kansas and western Missouri.
-The 2015-2016 contest theme is:
+The Midwest Center for Holocaust Education is pleased to announce its 22nd annual White Rose Student Essay Contest.
+The 2016-2017 contest theme is:

-Using at least 3 of the documents provided below, plus a minimum of 2 outside resources (at least one of which must be a non-digital print source), prepare an essay that addresses all parts of the following topic:
+Using at least 3 of the documents provided below, plus a minimum of 2 outside resources, prepare an essay that addresses all parts of the following topic:

 You must base your research on at least three of the following documents.
 All documents referenced from this list are considered electronic sources and the Works Cited page should clearly denote that they were referenced from the MCHE site.
 That citation can take any format chosen by the teacher.